 4. Condense Older Experience:

-If you have a wealth of experience beyond the 10-15 year mark, summarize it in a separate section titled “Additional Experience” or “Early Career Summary.”
+If you have a wealth of experience beyond the 10-15 year mark, summarize it in a separate section titled βAdditional Experienceβ or βEarly Career Summary.β Using a functional CV format can help you emphasize your skills and achievements over a traditional chronological work history.
 This section can include job titles, company names, and dates without providing detailed job descriptions.

 5. Address Employment Gaps Strategically:

-If you have employment gaps or extended periods of unemployment, focus on highlighting relevant experiences during those periods, such as freelance work, volunteer positions, or professional development courses.
+If you have employment gaps or extended periods of unemployment, focus on highlighting relevant experiences during those periods, such as volunteering experiences, freelance work, or professional development courses.
 This helps fill the gaps and demonstrates your commitment to continuous learning and growth.

 6. Industry Relevance: